Tangocc/matrix.utils/README.md

 # MatrixUtils
-It is the tools that used to solve Matrix Problems,such as Transpose ,inverse the matrx.
+It is the tools that used to solve Matrix Problems,such as transpose ,inverse the matrx.based on C++.